ValyrianTech/genselfie/README.md

 ### ComfyUI Server (RunPod)

 This application requires a ComfyUI server for image generation.
+You must use the **ValyrianTech ComfyUI template**, which includes an nginx server for serving output images.

+Docker images:
+- `valyriantech/comfyui-with-flux:latest` - Includes FLUX.1 models pre-installed
+- `valyriantech/comfyui-without-flux:latest` - Without FLUX models

+**Note:** The template comes with FLUX.1 pre-installed, but GenSelfie requires **FLUX.2**.
+You will need to download the FLUX.2 models after deployment.

+**Note:** FLUX.2 requires an **RTX PRO 6000 GPU** or equivalent.

-Deploy one on RunPod:
+Deploy on RunPod:

 1. **Get Hugging Face access**:
    - Create a [Hugging Face](https://huggingface.co) account if you don't have one